Temporomandibular Joint (TMJ) Syndrome (cont.)

 TMJ Syndrome Causes

-TMJ syndrome can be caused by trauma, disease, wear and tear due to aging, or habits.
+TMJ syndrome can be caused by trauma, disease, wear and tear due to aging, or oral habits.

-- Bruxism: Teeth grinding as a habit can result in muscle spasm and inflammatory reactions, thus causing the initial pain.
-Changes in the normal stimuli or height of the teeth, misalignment of the teeth, and changes in the chewing muscles may cause temporomandibular joint changes.
+- Bruxism: Bruxism, or teeth grinding, is a habit that can result in muscle spasm and an inflammatory reaction that can cause the initial pain.
+Changes in the normal stimuli or height of the teeth, misalignment of teeth, and repetitive use of chewing muscles may cause temporomandibular joint changes.
 Generally, someone who has a habit of grinding his or her teeth will do so mostly during sleep.
 In some cases, the grinding may be so loud that it disturbs others.

 - Clenching: Someone who clenches continually bites on things while awake.
 This might be chewing gum, a pen or pencil, or fingernails.
 The constant pounding on the joint causes the pain.
 Stress is often blamed for tension in the jaw, leading to a clenched jaw.

-- Osteoarthritis: Like other joints in the body, the jaw joint is prone to undergo arthritic changes.
-These changes are sometimes caused by breakdown of the joint (degeneration) or normal aging.
+- Osteoarthritis: Like other joints in the body, the jaw joint is prone to arthritic changes.
+These changes are sometimes caused by breakdown of the joint (degeneration) or the usual wear and tear of normal aging.
 Degenerative joint disease causes a slow progressive loss of cartilage and formation of new bone at the surface of the joint.
 Cartilage destruction is a result of several mechanical and biological factors rather than a single entity.
 Its prevalence increases with repetitive microtrauma or macrotrauma, as well as with normal aging.
 Immunologic and inflammatory diseases contribute to the progress of the disease.

 - Rheumatoid arthritis: Rheumatoid arthritis causes inflammation in joints and can affect the TMJ, especially in children.
-As it progresses, the disease can cause destruction of cartilage and erode bone, deforming joints.
+As it progresses, the disease can cause destruction of cartilage, erode bone, and eventually cause joint deformity.
 Rheumatoid arthritis is an autoimmune disease.
-It causes disease in a variety of organs and features persistent joint inflammation.
-It occasionally affects the TMJ, especially when it affects children.
+It causes disease in a variety of organs with features of persistent joint inflammation.
+It occasionally affects the TMJ, especially in young children.

 Must Read Articles Related to Temporomandibular Joint (TMJ) Syndrome